Legal Advice for Independent Contractor — 127 results

 Profitable businesses continually keep an eye on costs and look for ways to reduce them.
 In the past several years, cost control has become even more important.
 For many businesses, the... more

-Written by attorney Jeffrey Blackwell, 11 months ago.
+Written by attorney Jeffrey Blackwell, about 1 year ago.

 What is a true independent contractor?
 How is an independent contractor different from a regular employee?
 In some situations, the answer of whether one is independent versus an employee,... more

 Written by attorney Alicia Rae Levy, over 2 years ago.